pashonic/SonarQube_AWS_Demo/README.md

 * Performance tune (Figure out correct EC2 and RDS Database type)
 * Evaluate costs of solutions.

-# Things I Would Have Done if I Unlimited tTime.
+# Things I Would Have Done if I Unlimited Time.
 * Create docker image just for running scripts.
 * Create one script that does entire process via one command.